nplutt/aws/examples/angular_pipeline/README.md

 my personal website which is already configured to be built in Codebuild.
-2. Image: The Docker image that the Angular application will be built in, for this tutorial the image is a modified Ubuntu image that is pre-loaded with some additional libraries to allow headless Chrome to be run in Codebuild.
+2. Image: The Docker image that the Angular application will be built in, for this tutorial the image is a modified Ubuntu image that is pre-loaded with some additional libraries to allow headless Chrome to be run in it.
-3. Environment variable: The bucket name that the website will be hosted in must be exported as an environment variable.
-This environment variable is used in the `buildspec.yml` file that was added to the Angular application.
+3. Environment variable: The bucket name that the website will be hosted in, this environment variable is used in the `buildspec.yml` file that was added to the Angular application.
 ```javascript
 {
     "AWSTemplateFormatVersion": "2010-09-09",